 Let’s see it in the case of the ESP32

-At this point, I imagine you are wondering what on earth this guy is telling me about SoC and SoM.
-Well, let’s see it with a concrete example, looking at how it all works when we talk about an ESP32 and its variants.
+By now I imagine you’re thinking what the hell this guy is telling me about SoC and SoM.
+Well, let’s see it with a concrete example, seeing how we apply all this when we talk about an ESP32 and its variants.

-Each of these SoCs has a different set of features.
-They have a different CPU (Risc-V, Dual Core, Single Core…) and support a different amount of memory.
-To complicate matters a bit more, within each SoC there are variants.
-But don’t get too scared, within each of the 5 SoCs the variants do not change the basic characteristics.
-Just size and little else.
+Each of these SoCs has a different set of characteristics.
+They mount a different CPU (Risc-V, Dual Core, Single Core…), support a different amount of memory.
+To complicate things a bit more, within each SoC there are variants.
+Although don’t be too scared, within each of the 5 SoCs the variants don’t change the basic characteristics.
+The size and little else.

-Now, these SoCs are mounted on modules offered by the manufacturer.
+Now, these SoCs are mounted on modules offered by the manufacturer itself.
 How many are there?
-Phew, quite a lot!
+Phew, a ton!
 Just the “normal” ESP32 (not the S2, S3) has more than 20 available modules.
-Here we have a list of the available SoM modules ESP32 Wi-Fi & Bluetooth Modules I Espressif.
+Here we have a list of the available SoM modules ESP32 Wi-Fi & Bluetooth Modules I Espressif

-Both SoC and SoM are industrial products.
-They are designed for you to buy them industrially (in thousands) and integrate them into your final product (for example, in a smart switch).
+Both SoCs and SoMs are industrial products.
+They are designed for you to buy them industrially (by the thousands) and integrate them into your final product (for example, in a smart switch).

-Logically, there are even more than SoC.
-Each one with different modules, we can choose a form factor, add a screen, a USB connector, or whatever.
+Logically there are even more than SoCs.
+With each of the different modules, we can choose a form factor, add a screen, a USB connector, or whatever.

-Additionally, unlike SoCs and even SoMs, which have to be made by the manufacturer, in the case of development boards, any manufacturer can make their own.
-That is, you can find development board models on Amazon, named however the manufacturer wants.
+Furthermore, unlike SoCs and even SoMs, which have to be made by the manufacturer, in the case of development boards, any manufacturer can make their own.
+That is, you can find on Amazon models of development boards, named whatever the manufacturer wants.

 Let’s see an example

-We will make it easier with an example.
-Imagine you have a board, from whatever manufacturer, that mounts an ESP32-WROOM-32E module (a SoM).
-I will look at the modules to see what information I can extract from this module:
+We’ll see it more easily if we do an example.
+Imagine you have a board, from any manufacturer, that mounts a module (a SoM) ESP32-WROOM-32E.
+I’m going to look at the modules and see what information I can get from this module:

-With the SoM, I can obtain some of the characteristics, including which SoC it mounts.
-In this case, it would be an ESP32-D0WD-V3, which is a variant of the ESP32 family.
-With the name of the SoC, I already have the rest of the characteristics, including the CPU and memory.
+With the SoM I can get some of the characteristics, including which SoC it mounts.
+In this case it would be an ESP32-D0WD-V3, which is a variant of the ESP32 family.
+With the SoC name I already have the rest of the characteristics, including the CPU and memory.

 - CPU: Xtensa single-/dual-core 32-bit LX6 microprocessor @240Mhz.